-This project will enable a better comparison of CT systems by using enhanced standardised test procedures.
-In addition to only including the geometrical measurement of existing or developmental monomaterial objects in the standardised test procedures, this project will also deliver procedures that take multimaterial objects and surface roughness evaluations into account.
+This project will enable better comparison of CT systems by providing input to improved standardised testing procedures.
+Unlike current standardised test procedures which only include geometrical measurements of existing or developmental monomaterial objects, this project will also provide input on test procedures that take multimaterial objects and surface roughness evaluation into account.

 Longer-term economic, social and environmental impacts

-Furthermore, the increased use of industrial CT systems, which will result from this project, will strengthen the market position of European CT manufacturers.
-Four of the top 5 participants in the total CT dimensional metrology market (Nikon Metrology, Werth, Yxlon, Zeiss) come from Europe.
+The project’s support for the increased use of industrial CT systems will help to strengthen the market position of European CT manufacturers.
+Currently, four of the top five manufacturers in the world market for CT dimensional metrology are European.